 - USB doesn’t offer typical networking, so pushing data to a remote web/database/file server is a challenge.

-If you can live with those restrictions, then why not give USB3.x a try instead of Ethernet.
+If you can live with those restrictions, then why not give USB3.x a try instead of Ethernet?
 Note that these restrictions are not intended to denigrate the USB3.x technology; whether you choose USB or Ethernet is determined by what you need for your specific application requirements.

 For Ethernet, a game-changer is the use of an optical communication link instead of copper cable, an option that expands nearly all speed, latency, and cable length limits.
 However, fiber gigabit Ethernet is a subject for another time and will not be covered in this article.

 Ethernet is a very convenient technology, allowing direct access to standard networking protocols and systems.
 If the network your device is attached to allows access to the internet, pushing data to remote servers such as cloud providers is a relatively trivial implementation when it comes to software/firmware development.
 Ethernet allows you to leverage existing infrastructure.
-WiFi offers a lot of convenience but comes with risks and penalties which may or may not be acceptable to your application.
+WiFi offers a lot of conveniences but comes with risks and penalties which may or may not be acceptable to your application.
 USB is a prolific standard available on many devices.
-However, your device needs to be in close proximity to a host or client device which will typically need custom software installed on that device to provide communication to the product you are developing.
+However, your device needs to be in close proximity to a host or client device which will typically need custom software installed on that device to provide communication with the product you are developing.
 Ethernet is not always the right answer to the problem, but it’s often a good answer.

 Diving into the RJ-45 Connector

-Since time immemorial, RJ-45 type sockets and plugs with twisted-pair copper cables have been used for Ethernet interfaces.
+Since time immemorial, RJ-45-type sockets and plugs with twisted-pair copper cables have been used for Ethernet interfaces.
 The most common cable structure is the “Unshielded Twisted Pair (UTP),” which is categorized according to the maximum carrier frequency from Category 1 (Cat1) to Category 8 (Cat8).
 The carrier frequency determines the transmission speed, and to get the correct speeds, cable rated as Cat5 or higher should always be used for your gigabit Ethernet.

 Tip: Pay attention when selecting an RJ-45 socket for your PCB, as some sockets have a low-profile option, which will require a board cut-out under the connector.
-Also note that some RJ-45 jacks include the required magnetics termination circuit (known as Bob Smith termination) integrated into the connector (sometimes called MagJack connectors).
+Also, note that some RJ-45 jacks include the required Ethernet magnetics termination circuit (known as Bob Smith termination) integrated into the connector (sometimes called MagJack connectors).